Roy-999/TCGA/README.md

 ### File Descriptions

 ### 1. DataImportAndPrep.ipynb : Script for importing and cleaning data from GDC data repository
-### 2. DataModelling.ipynb: Script for EDA and building models for prediction
+### 2. DataModelling.ipynb: Script for EDA and building models for predicting lung cancer type